 Joining the US Army Reserve Marksmanship Training and Competitive Program

-5. Current team/program member retains eligibility of their assigned slot based on current Roster Procedures.
+6. Current team/program member retains eligibility of their assigned slot based on current Roster Procedures.
+This includes hosting a local Postal Match each year.
 Development Roster members are eligible to advance to the Main Roster when vetted as per current Main Roster procedures.

 “I am interested in competitive shooting.
 How can I get slot in a military marksmanship program?”

 When first learning about military-sponsored shooting teams many troops will ask how they can get a slot.
-Right now, check for updates to this site and visit us on Facebook (facebook.com/USARMarksmanshipTeam)
+Right now, check for updates to this site and visit us on Facebook (facebook.com/USARCMP)

-Your first step in earning a slot on a shooting team is to start in competitive shooting.
+Your next step in earning a slot on a shooting team is to start in bigger competitive shooting.
 The best way to start in competitive shooting is to go find events, be it military or civilian, on your own, and start attending.

 Consider a player vying for a position on a pro sports team.
 If he doesn’t already have years of solid background with high school and/or college teams, forget it!
 A couch potato who was never formally participated in that type of event is not going to be offered a tryout.
 Why bother?